drzaiusx11/create-oi/README.md

 The API is event-based, meaning all the important stuff happens in event callbacks.
 The first event you'll need to deal with is the `ready` event which gets fired when the module sucessfully connects to the Create over the serial port.
-All the `on` handlers, the `this` context is set to the `create-oi` module itself, so you can easily call `drive`, `rotate` or any other module method within a callback.
+Note that the `this` context for all your callback handlers will be set to the `create-oi` module itself, so you can easily call `drive`, `rotate` or any other module method within a callback.
 Several events such as `bump` or `wheeldrop` make contain information about which specific sensor was triggered since there are multiple on the Create.

 ```
 robot.on('ready', function() {